-Of course, it’s so much more than that too.
-It gets families together baking in the kitchen and enjoying delicious desserts together.
-And for many people it’s an act of patriotism; after all, apple pie is as American as, well, apple pie.
+Of course, Apple Pie Day is so much more than that too.
+It has the ability to get families together, whether baking in the kitchen or enjoying delicious desserts together.
+And for many people, this day is an act of patriotism.
+After all, apple pie is as American as, well, as they say, apple pie.

 History of Apple Pie Day